 Inclusive Communities Grant Program

-Following a 2013 agreement with Wells Fargo bank, NFHA and 13 partnering fair housing centers were able to invest $27 million in predominantly African American and Latino communities.
+Settlement funds are invested on an ongoing basis as cases are settled and have meaningful impact in the communities we work in.
+For example, following a 2013 agreement with Wells Fargo bank, NFHA and 13 partnering fair housing centers were able to invest $27 million in predominantly African American and Latino communities.
 As a direct result of these grants:

-- Over 10,000 individuals completed financial literacy or homeownership training workshops
+- Over 10,000 individuals completed financial literacy or homeownership training workshops.

-- More than 700 families accessed homeownership for the first time
+- More than 700 families accessed homeownership for the first time.

-- Over 790 homeowners were able to remain in their homes because of foreclosure prevention or home repair grants
+- Over 790 homeowners were able to remain in their homes because of foreclosure prevention or home repair grants.

-- Over 182 housing units were made accessible for persons with disabilities to remain in their homes
+- Over 182 housing units were made accessible for persons with disabilities to remain in their homes.

-- More than 685 abandoned and blighted homes or lots were rehabbed
+- More than 685 abandoned and blighted homes or lots were rehabbed.

-- Fair housing groups leveraged these funds to provide an additional $17.3 million in community investments nationwide
+- Fair housing groups leveraged these funds to provide an additional $17.3 million in community investments nationwide.

 To find out more about the Inclusive Communities Grant Programs and read about actual families and neighborhoods that benefited from our grants, see the report: Investing in Inclusive Communities: How Fair Housing Organizations Foster Diverse and Stable Neighborhoods Using the Federal Fair Housing Act.